See your options in changing your doctor or GP surgery.

 The person may want to change GP surgery rather than just switch from one doctor to another.
 If so, the person should visit the GP surgery they want to move to and ask to be registered as a new patient.
 Be aware that the surgery may not be accepting new patients.

 The person doesn't need to specify why they are changing GP surgery.
 It can help to speak to reception staff and ask if the surgery has doctors who have a specialist interest in dementia before they make a decision.
-In some areas it may be quite difficult to change doctors.
+In some areas, it may be quite difficult to change doctors.
 If you live in England your local clinical commissioning group (CCG) can advise you.
 The GP surgery or Citizens Advice Bureau should have the contact details.
-Alternatively, you can look on the NHS Choices website (see 'Other useful organisations' for details).
+Alternatively, you can look on the NHS website.

 If you live in Wales the local health board can assist.
 The GP surgery or local Citizens Advice Bureau should have contact details.
 Alternatively, contact NHS Direct Wales, or look on their website.

 The Health and Social Care in Northern Ireland Gateway will be able to provide you with advice and a full list of GP contact details if you are in Northern Ireland (see 'Other useful organisations' for details).